pyoganathan99/Music-Visualizer-v2/README.md

 ### Animation

+We use `window.requestAnimationFrame` for updating our bars every time our screen refreshes, so usually Computers have a frame rate of 60FPS (Frames Per Second) which means your screen will showing new data every 60 times in a second.
+So `window.requestAnimationFrame` will basically call a function we provide **before** every time our screen shows new data.

-`window.requestAnimationFrame` is used for invoking a callback for every screen refresh (which would mostly be 60 times a second).
-The callback has access to a high resolution timestamp which is used to track which the previous sample was produced and when the next one should be produced.
+The function we pass as an argument (also known as callback) has a parameter called **"Timestamp"** provided by `window.requestAnimationFrame` which we used to track when the previous sample was produced and when the next one should be produced.

 ### Producing samples